Hardware Battlefield winner CubeSensors is reborn as Klevio

 BlackBerry signs licensing agreement with India’s Optiemus

 You’re not losing a CubeSensor.
 You’re gaining a Klevio!
 Or something.
-CubeSensors, the company created by Ales Spetic, has folded itself into a wireless access company called Klevio to bring the tiny tech necessary to allow for keyless entry into homes and apartments to more homes and apartments.
+CubeSensors, the company created by Ales Spetic, has folded itself into a wireless access company called Klevio to bring the tiny tech necessary to allow for keyless entry into homes and apartments.

 CubeSensors participated in our Hardware Battlefield and brought a set of clever environmental sensors to market that married striking design with new particulate sensing technology.
 That was yesterday.
 The new hotness is locks.
 Luckily owners of CubeSensors will still be able to use their devices as the team moves into the door space.